-Many water quality parameters can be monitored to help assess the condition of a river, lake or coastal area.
+Many water quality parameters can be monitored to help assess the condition of a river, lake or beach area.
 These can include physical, chemical and biological monitoring.
 Each of these tells us part of the story about the health of a waterway.
 Physical monitoring evaluates aspects of the stream including the stability of the streambed and channel as well as the adjacent riparian zone.
-Chemical monitoring provides a snapshot of the chemical properties at a specific time while macroinvertebrate monitoring shows more long term information about the health of the stream.
-Bacterial monitoring can help citizens determine if the water is 'safe' for human contact.
-This manual will guide you through bacterial monitoring and why it so important in determining water quality of your adopted site.
-Please refer to the Chemical and Macroinvertebrate Monitoring manual for more information on those methods.
+Chemical monitoring provides a snapshot of the chemical properties at a given time while macroinvertebrate monitoring shows more long term information about the health of the stream.
+Bacterial monitoring can help citizens determine if the water is 'safe' to swim in.
+This manual will guide you through visual stream monitoring and why it so important in determining water quality of your adopted site.